 What is DHCP?: The Macro Level

-DHCP stand for dynamic host control protocol.
+DHCP stands for dynamic host configuration protocol.

 Every host or device on a TCP/IP network needs to have a unique IP address.